argonne-lcf/CompPerfWorkshop/10_reduced-precision/TensorFlow/README.md

 ```
 NVIDIA is aware of this anomaly and is looking into it (maybe TensorFlow still tries TF32
 cuBLAS calls, even though they are disabled at this lower level?).
 Regardless of the
-logged output, we will now see definitive evidence that TF32 is actually disabled.
+TensorFlow log, we will now see definitive evidence that TF32 is actually disabled.

 We recall that we achieved 90-100K img/s with TF32 enabled.
 The throughput drops by 33%
 when none of the `float32` operands are able to utilize any of the 492 TCs: